eileenh8/Final-Project/README.md

 ## Impediments
 There were some glitches with merging changes, and some issues with getting certain features to work across all levels such as the pause menu.
+For unpausing, pressing the Escape key works though!

 ## Implementation
 1-Bit Platformer Pack (1.1) Created/distributed by Kenney (www.kenney.nl)